opticspy/lightpipes/docs/_sources/computerprac.rst.txt

 *Fresnel diffraction pattern as observed in the* `real optics lab <http://edu.tnw.utwente.nl/optprac/>`_

 The Python script file of each experiment can be downloaded and executed if you properly prepared your Python installation including the installation of the necessary packages, see: :ref:`Prepare your computer.`
-The experiments should be done in the order given below and when possible repeated in the real laboratory.
+The experiments should be done in the order given by the :ref:`assignments<Assignments.>` and when possible repeated in the real laboratory.

-**Assignments:**

-:ref:`Spherical wavefront.`

-:ref:`Internal reflection and refraction.`

-:ref:`Two holes interferometer.`

-:ref:`Newton rings.`

-:ref:`Fabry Perot interferometer.`

-:ref:`Fresnel diffraction.`

 Enjoy playing with optics!